 The 20th century brought other changes to Union.
 In 1970, the College adopted co-education and welcomed the first class of two dozen women transfer students.
 The group celebrated the 35th anniversary of their graduation at ReUnion 2007.
 Today, roughly half of Union's students are women.
-More recently, the College has added programs in Asian Studies, Bioengineering, Nanotechnology, and Neuroscience.
+More recently, the College has added programs in Asian Studies, Bioengineering, Film Studies, Nanotechnology, and Neuroscience.

-Perhaps the most dramatic change in student life began in 2004 with the Minervas, created to broaden the educational experience for students, faculty and staff.
+In 2004, the Minervas were inaugurated to broaden the educational experience for students, faculty and staff.
 Every incoming student is assigned to one of seven Minerva Houses, joining upperclass students, faculty and staff in a house affiliation.
 Each Minerva, with its own budget and governing council, is a center for intellectual and social activity.
 Union's fraternities and sororities continue a proud tradition of service.
 Theme Houses are a popular option for students who seek residential affiliation with others who are committed to themes such as community service, environmental awareness, art, music and language.

-12 / About Union College
+10 About Union College